GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 Under the same random-error model discussed in Section 3.5, the probability that an incorrect row passes its checksum test is at most $1/2053$, and the probability that such errors also preserve the master sum is at most another factor of $1/2053$.
 With an additional independence assumption across rows this yields an overall error-escape probability on the order of $(1/2053)^9$; even without that assumption, the per-row-plus-master bound of $1/2053^2$ is already so small as to be negligible in practice.

 From a usability perspective, the design offers a favorable trade-off: users perform only familiar operations (addition, multiplication, reduction) and receive immediate feedback at the row level, significantly reducing the cognitive load and the risk of silent failure.

+A distinct human-factor concern is the temptation to treat a single share as if it were a complete BIP39 mnemonic.
+Because individual worksheets may display only indices in 0–2047, a naive user could, in principle, enter the word column of a single share into a wallet.
+Cryptographically, this does not weaken the scheme: any one share remains information-theoretically useless for recovering the true wallet, and if accepted at all, such input would at best open an unrelated empty wallet.
+However, this behavior could mislead heirs or operators about the existence of additional shares.
+Schiavinato Sharing addresses this by (i) emphasizing, in documentation and on the worksheets themselves, that no single share is a valid wallet backup, and (ii) using layout and numeric-only markers to make each share look deliberately unlike a canonical mnemonic.
+In adversarial settings, this behavior can even support plausible deniability: an attacker holding only one share learns no more than that they possess a random-looking set of BIP39-compatible words and numbers, not a deterministically loaded wallet.

 #### 4.3 Physical Security Assumptions